The psychologist trying to get more help for Hong Kong's suicidal, depressed youth

 His mental health deteriorated, and he reached out to his teacher to share his problems.
 What happened next was not what the student was expecting, recounts Dr Jamie Chiu, a clinical psychologist in Hong Kong.

-“The teacher just looked at him, patted him on the shoulder and was like, ‘Ka yao ah (expressing encouragement in Cantonese).
+“The teacher just looked at him, patted him on the shoulder and was like, ‘Ka yao ah ('keep going' in Cantonese).
 Work harder, and you’ll be fine.
-Just study more,’” narrates the doctor.
+Just study more,’” narrates Dr Chiu.

 “That really sums up how people think of mental health issues in Hong Kong.”